-Sometimes the home buying process is delayed for less obvious reasons.
-If you do your research mentioned as mentioned above, you will likely find that lenders ask for proof of income and taxes.
+Sometimes the home buying process is delayed for seemingly minor reasons—missing paperwork is one of them.
+If you do your research as mentioned above, you will likely find that lenders ask for proof of income and taxes.
 Having this documentation on hand can make the process a lot smoother and stress-free.

-A good rule of thumb is to save 2 months' worth of bank statements, paystubs, and 2 years of tax returns and w-2s in an easily accessible place (for you).
-Make sure you update your bank statements and paystubs every 2 months and your taxes and W2s every year.
+A good rule of thumb is to save 2 months' worth of bank statements and paystubs and 2 years of tax returns and W-2s in an easily accessible place (for you).
+Make sure you update your bank statements and paystubs every 2 months and your taxes and W-2s every year.

-If you need to make any corrections on your credit report, or gather a little more money for the down payment you want to make sure you aren't pressured or running against the clock to work out any kinks.
-Getting pre-qualified lets you and home sellers for that matter; know that you are serious buyer with real numbers and figures, not a lookie-loo.
+If you need to make any corrections on your credit report or gather a little more money for the down payment, you want to make sure you aren't pressured or running against the clock to work out any kinks.
+Getting pre-qualified lets you (and home sellers, for that matter) know that you are a serious buyer with access to financing, not a lookie-loo.